Achievable logoAchievable logo

 Pump and dump schemes

-*While many of the prohibited actions we’ve discussed relate to registered persons (broker-dealers, agents, investment advisers, and IARs), anyone can manipulate the market.
-It doesn’t matter if it’s a financial professional or a retail investor.
+*While many prohibited actions involve registered persons (broker-dealers, agents, investment advisers, and IARs), anyone can manipulate the market.
+It doesn’t matter whether the person is a financial professional or a retail investor.
 Criminal penalties can apply to all types of persons.

 General unlawful actions